 By the time I ran to the corner the bird was out of sight.
 Autohome landing was not functioning, the wind was too strong.
 The controls were pushing her north at the max but she was headed south at 25 mph.
 A minute later it started to rain and control connection was lost.
 She had traveled nearly a mile.
 I’ve looked for her twice at the last GPS location and downwind of there a half mile.
 The search zone was in the the woods, about 60 percent dense forest.
 No joy.
 It’s quite plausible controls disconnected but flying continued, towards the Gulf of Mexico as fast as the tempest could push.

 Documenting extremes is expensive.
 We have spent $17,000 on maintenance on our the Chevy Suburban ice melter in the last four years, that we cannot do without because our work takes us into the four-wheel drive wilderness where many climate impacts are found.
 We broke her frame on the Dalton Highway somewhere north of the Arctic Circle this year, another $1,000 dollars.

 You can donate here, we have very little funding that does not come out of our own pockets.
 Our photo tour of our big 16,000 mile filming trip to the Arctic is below.
 A summary of the trip is here, our Instagram video summary is here.

 Photo Tour of Our 16,000 Mile Observation From California to the Arctic in 2018

-Please tell your friends with philanthropic needs that we need funding.
-Thanks, The Management.
+Please tell your friends with philanthropic resources that we need funding to complete this film.
+Thanks.